chomosuke/typst-preview.nvim/README.md

-  -- Setting this to 'always' will invert black and white in the preview -- Setting this to 'auto' will invert depending if the browser has enable -- dark mode invert_colors = 'never',
+  -- Setting this to 'always' will invert black and white in the preview -- Setting this to 'auto' will invert depending if the browser has enable -- dark mode
+  -- Setting this to '{"rest": "<option>","image": "<option>"}' will apply -- your choice of color inversion to images and everything else -- separately.
+Only works with the tinymist binary. invert_colors = 'never',

   -- Whether the preview will follow the cursor in the source file